JuanPacoHernandez/TelecommDescriptive-Analysis/README.md

 ## TRANSFORMATIONS

 Remembering that for Dashboard crafting purposes only CRM dataset is enough to perform the two tiles, so by using dbt cloud or dbt core will help to Transformate our CRM external table in a more efficient way, in the dbt model **fact_crm.sql** I include a **Partition** by "year_of_birth" column from CRM table and also I include a **Cluster** by "gender" column, this improve the reading time of the table achieving less billing in GCP.
 Prior running the **fact_crm.sql** model is mandatory to run **stg_crm.sql** model which it bring the view from an external table, stored at BigQuery after the Loading stage performed by **GCSToBQ_Pipeline.py**.
+The **dbt_project.yml** of this project would be useful without need to create another one.

 ## DASHBOARD